Top Must-See Destinations on the West Coast

 Nestled in the Columbia River Gorge, White Salmon offers a wealth of outdoor activities, from white-water rafting to zip-lining.
 The area’s scenic beauty, with sweeping views of Mount Hood, makes it an ideal base for outdoor enthusiasts.
 The town itself is charming, with local cafes, boutiques, and breweries.
 After an adrenaline-filled day, visitors can relax by exploring the town or enjoying local wines at one of the area’s many vineyards.

-See also Discover the Best U.S. Destinations to Visit Each Month
+See also Discover the Perfect Time to Visit St. Thomas

 Hurricane Ridge Trail, Olympic National Park, Washington